Stock market index: Types of indices by coverage

 These indices represent the performance of the stock market of a single country—and by proxy, reflect investor sentiment on the state of its economy.
-The most frequently quoted market indices are national indices composed of the stocks of large companies listed on a nation's largest stock exchanges, such as the DAX in Germany, the NIFTY 50 in India, the Nikkei 225 in Japan, KSE 100 in Pakistan, the FTSE 100 in the United Kingdom, and the S&P 500 Index in the United States.
+The most frequently quoted market indices are national indices composed of the stocks of large companies listed on a nation's largest stock exchanges, such as the DAX in Germany, the NIFTY 50 in India, the Nikkei 225 in Japan, KSE 100 in Pakistan, the FTSE 100 in the United Kingdom, and the S&P 500 in the United States.